ygfalcon/Solsniper-zero/README.md

    ``solhunter_zero.execution``.
 The service relays them using ``send_raw_tx`` for minimal latency.
 4. **Faster route search**
   Path computation happens inside the Rust service when `use_service_route` is enabled (default).
 This is roughly ten times faster than the Python fallback.
 A lightweight `route_ffi` library is built automatically during installation and copied into the package so no manual steps are required.
+When the `cargo` command is available `run.sh` builds the library automatically.
 If you need to rebuild it manually run:

   ```bash
   cargo build --manifest-path route_ffi/Cargo.toml --release